Billfish in the Indian Ocean: Striped marlin (Tetrapturus audax)

 Striped marlin (Tetrapturus audax) is found in the Indian Ocean mainly in the tropical, subtropical and temperate waters between latitudes 25o N and as far south as 45°S in the southwestern region and 35°S in the southeastern region.
 T audax is considered to be a non-target specie of industrial fisheries with catch trends ranging from 2000 t to 8000 t per year.
-Most of the catch is taken in the north-west Indian Ocean, although catches dropped markedly between 2007-2011 due to piracy.
+Most of the catch is taken in the north-west Indian Ocean, although catches dropped markedly between 2007 and 2011 due to piracy.
 Based on 2013-2017 catches, longlines account for around 66% of total catches followed by gillnets (27%).
 These catches were operated by fleets from Indonesia (37%), Taiwan, China (19%), Iran (16%) and Pakistan (8%).

 Shortbill spearfish (Tetrapturus angustirostris)

 Shortbill spearfish (Tetrapturus angustirostris) is an oceanic pelagic fish which does not generally occur in coastal or enclosed waters but is found well offshore.
-It is found between latitudes 20°N to 35°- 45°S in the Indian Ocean.
+It is found between latitudes 20°N and 35°- 45°S in the Indian Ocean.